heja-sevis/Global-Energy-Insights-Tracing-the-Origins-and-Outcomes-of-the-World-s-Energy-Dependence/README.md

 ## 📂 Data Source

-The dataset is curated from Our World in Data (OWID), covering a wide range of energy metrics—including fossil fuels, renewables, and nuclear power—across over 200 countries from 1965 to 2024.
+The dataset is curated from Our World in Data (OWID), covering a wide range of energy metrics including fossil fuels, renewables, and nuclear power across over 200 countries from 1965 to 2024.

 ## 🎓 Graduation Thesis
 This project was developed as my **Computer Engineering Graduation Thesis**.